Why do it?

 Finances: If you are applying for a research grant, consider building the costs of hybridising your workshops and conferences into the application!

 Have you ran a hybrid event or a fully online event?
-Please share your experience in the Comments box below!
+Please share your experience and tips in the Comments box below!